praj-bellakka/tp/docs/UserGuide.md

 > lost or gained per week in a safe and healthy manner.
 > * If the weekly change entered is less than 0.01 kg,
 > it will be treated as a negligible weekly change and instead generate
-> a goal that allows you to maintain their current weight.
+> a goal that allows you to maintain your current weight.

 Example of usage:`calorie /generate /gain 0.5`